macieklamberski/feedsmith/benchmark/README.md

 The results should be taken with a grain of salt, as direct comparisons aren't always fair.
 Packages vary in feature support (such as handling specific namespaces or feed formats).

-Caveat regarding the `fast-xml-parser` results: Although `fast-xml-parser` is not strictly a feed parser, it is included in the benchmark to compare it with Feedsmith, which uses it internally.
-One key difference is that Feedsmith enhances performance by using the `entities` package to manage HTML entities, rather than relying on support built-in into `fast-xml-parser`, which appears to be slower.
-One other difference is `trimValues: false` in Feedsmith.
-All other settings remain the same.

 ## Results: Parsing

 #### RSS feed parsing (5MB — 50MB)